ibr-cm/ions/doc/source/general.md

 This step depends on the operating system and the chosen package manager.

+First, change the `PYTHON_VENV_MANAGER` variable in `config.sh` to the package manager of your choice.

 Install `pipenv` for your user to ~/.local (see [install instructions](https://pipenv.kennethreitz.org/en/latest/install/#pragmatic-installation-of-pipenv)):
 `pip3 install --user pipenv`
 For [pdm](https://pdm.fming.dev/latest/#other-installation-methods):